scipy-conference/scipy_proceedings/papers/chris_drake/chris_drake.rst

-The Tseitin transformation does not produce an equivalent expression, but rather an *equisatisfiable* CNF, with the additional of auxiliary variables.
+The Tseitin transformation does not produce an equivalent expression, but rather an *equisatisfiable* CNF, with the addition of auxiliary variables.
-The important feature is that it can be used to convert any expression into a CNF that can be solved using PicoSAT.
+The important feature is that it can convert any expression into a CNF, which can be solved using PicoSAT.

 .. code-block:: pycon